ilchebedelovski/envsmanager/README.md

 Clone the repository and update the settings.py file for the database configuration.

+For starting the application please use:

+`$ python manage.py runserver`

 ## Built With

 * [Django](https://www.djangoproject.com/) - The web framework used